Karl Rahner: Biography

+Affair with Luise Rinser

+From 1962 to his death in 1984, Rahner engaged in a 22-year long romantic affair with German author Luise Rinser.
+During this period, the couple sent roughly 4,000 letters to each other, detailing their romantic feelings.
+The couple's letters were originally published in the 1990's in German under the title Gratwanderung, drawing embarrassment and public ridicule for Rinser.

 Work

 Rahner's output is extraordinarily voluminous.
 In addition to the above-mentioned writings, his other major works include: the ten-volume encyclopaedia, Lexicon für Theologie und Kirche; a six-volume theological encyclopaedia, Sacramentum Mundi, and many other books, essays, and articles.
 In addition to his own work, the reference texts that Rahner edited also added significantly to the general impact of his own theological views.

 The basis for Rahner's theology is that all human beings have a latent ("unthematic") experience of God in any perception of meaning or "transcendental experience".
 It is only because of this proto-revelation that recognising a distinctively special revelation (such as the Christian Gospel) is possible.
 His theology influenced the Second Vatican Council and was ground-breaking for the development of what is generally seen as the modern understanding of Catholicism.
+Until the early 2000s his thought also shaped Catholic theology in the United States.
 A popular anecdote, that resonates with those who find some of Karl Rahner's works difficult reading, comes from his brother Hugo who quipped that in his retirement he'd try to "translate his brother's works ... into German!"